 And that cost is really, really high.

-In normal day-to-day life, the only time the hard limit of being able to track 4 things at once becomes an issue is when we’re in a crisis that has to be dealt with right now.
+In normal day-to-day life, the only time the hard limit on how many things we can track becomes an issue is when we’re in a crisis that has to be dealt with right now.
 And when this kind of crisis happens, our brains have stuff they can do to handle it.

 Have you ever heard people tell stories of how they were in some kind of accident, and time slowed right down?
 This is a phenomenon known as time distortion, and our brains do it automatically to help us to survive.
 When things are going well, and we’re in flow, time flies by.
 And when things aren’t going well, or we’re bored, our brains handily slow down our perception of time to give us a chance to figure out a solution.